geteduroam/letswifi-cli/README.md

 Returns a list of certificates for this user.

+#### ./letswifi user get --subject=SUBJECT

+Get a single certificate, this will also show the USERNAME that owns this certificate.

 #### ./letswifi ca index --ca=SUBJECT

 Get the CA index.txt file, which can be used to generate a CRL, or run a local OCSP responder.